ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time.
 This may add overhead.
 If you do not wish create a thread, pass a boolean as a second argument when attaching to the callback.
+  Also note any callback attachments within the thread without passing the boolean parameter will automatically be detached if the thread is killed
   ]]
   local render_callback=render:attach(function()
     thread.lib.dosomething()
-  end) --To disconnect callback do render_callback:detach() --Also note any callback attachments within the thread will automatically be detached if the thread is killed
+  end) --To disconnect callback do render_callback:detach()

   --[[
   NOTE: While you can create child threads, it's recommended to just create a neighbor thread instead.
 This is